paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 ### Cameras

 #### Canon PowerShot G12
 This Canon camera was purchased in 2010 and it is still fully functional in 2022.
 It is a compact digital camera, not a DSLR.
 The PowerShot allows you to capture RAW images without JPEG compression, as well as JPEGs, or both simultaneously.
 This model does not allow for tethering without some [hacking](https://chdk.fandom.com/wiki/CHDK_1.4.0_User_Manual){:target="_blank"} of the firmware.
-I have not done this hack; See below for a simple workflow for image capture without tethering your camera to a computer.
+I have not done this hack, myself.
+See below for a simple workflow for image capture without tethering your camera to a computer.
 The PowerShot G12 features an articulated LCD screen.
 This means you can rotate it so that your target image is visible from a seated position when the camera lens is pointed downwards on a desk or table in front of you.

 <div class="callout callout-info">